kristenvaccaro/human-ai/assignments.md

 #### Homework #8
 Due Week 8 Friday 5PM

 You will design systems to address an ethics/social justice issue of your choice.
-Will be released Friday November 11.

 [Materials](https://github.com/kristenvaccaro/CSE190-HW8)